Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-recurring-timers-with-setinterval.md

 Meaning it will always start a new loop at the set time.

-For example, when you use it to animate, but the animations have different lengths, it might cause weird side-effects where the following animation will start, and the first one only just finished.
+For example, when you use it to animate, but the animations have different lengths, it might cause weird side-effects where the following animation will start, and the first one is just finished.

 ![setInterval example](https://cdn.hashnode.com/res/hashnode/image/upload/v1643539173110/z2co0lG0X.jpeg)

 As you can see, each function can have its own time to execute.

-If you find yourself needing them to wait a specific time, using `setTimeout` might be a better solution.
+If you need them to wait a specific time, using `setTimeout` might be a better solution.

 We can set up a recursive setTimeout function.
-That is a function that calls itself once it's done doing its thing.
+That function calls itself once it's done doing its thing.

 ```js
 const coolFunc = () => {